What Type of Microgreens Should I Grow?

 About:

-This group is fast growing and easy peasy to grow.
+The Asteraceae family is fast growing and easy peasy to grow.
 They provide some nice crunch and a pleasant flavor.
-Endive microgreens are mildly bitter where sunflower microgreens are nutty and sweet.
+Endive microgreens are mildly bitter whereas sunflower microgreens are nutty and sweet.
 Experiment and find which ones you like best!

 Difficulty: